justintolman/easy_http2_ws/README.md

 loc and lastmod values will be added automatically.
 You can add information to sitemap enntries using sitemap_details in config.js as shown below.
 The information will be added for the matching route.
 If you need to add much information here, you may be better off building your own sitemap.

+You can exclude files from the sitemap by file extension by adding the extension to the hide_files array in config.js.

 	{
 		...
 		sitemap: true,